-- A. The annual Budget Act provides funds for reimbursement to county offices of education (COEs) for expenses incurred in carrying out certain financial oversight responsibilities. - B. The Fiscal Crisis and Management Assistance Team (FCMAT) is the entity designated to administer the reimbursements, subject to approval by the Department of Finance (DOF) and the Superintendent of Public Instruction (SPI).
+- A. The annual Budget Act provides funds to reimburse county offices of education (COEs) for expenses incurred in carrying out certain financial oversight responsibilities. - B. The Fiscal Crisis and Management Assistance Team (FCMAT) is the entity designated to administer the reimbursements, subject to approval by the Department of Finance (DOF) and the Superintendent of Public Instruction (SPI).